keploy/community-blog/cmf53b0u9000702ky4biigaw6.md

 ### **Step 2: Choose Automation Tools**

-You should choose a few automation tools like Selenium, Appium, or Cypress to use, based on whether they are testing web, mobile, or API applications.
+You should choose a few automation tools like Selenium, Appium, or Cypress to use, based on whether they are [testing API applications](https://keploy.io/blog/community/mastering-api-test-automation-best-practices-and-tools), web or mobile.

 ### **Step 3: Write Test Scripts**